danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/README.md

 - dbt_project.yml

 ## Backup to GCS ([Source](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/macros/warehouse/backup_to_gcs.sql))
-This macro fetchs all relevant tables in the specified database and schema for backing up into GCS.
+This macro fetches all relevant tables in the specified database and schema for backing up into GCS.
 This macro should NOT be used outside of a `dbt run-operation` command.

 Used in:
 - dags/general/dbt_backups.py